-Distributor: Northern Lights Distributors, LLC, 17605 Wright Street, Omaha, NE 68130, is the distributor for the shares of the Funds.
-Northern Lights Distributors, LLC is a registered broker-dealer and member of the Financial Industry Regulatory Authority, Inc. ("FINRA").
+Distributor: Northern Lights Distributors, LLC (the "Distributor"), 4221 North 203rd Street, Suite 100, Elkhorn, Nebraska 68022-3474, is the distributor for the shares of the Funds.
+The Distributor is a registered broker-dealer and member of the Financial Industry Regulatory Authority, Inc. ("FINRA").
 Shares of the Funds are offered on a continuous basis.

-Distribution Fees: The Trust, with respect to the Funds, has adopted the Trust's Master Distribution and Shareholder Servicing Plan for Class A shares (the "Plans") pursuant to Rule 12b-1 of the 1940 Act which allows the Fund to pay the Fund's distributor an annual fee for distribution and shareholder servicing expenses of 0.40%, 0.25% and 0.25% of Tactical Bond's, Mauldin Solutions and Tactical All Asset Strategy's average daily net assets attributable to Class A shares, respectively.
-As of the date of this Prospectus, the Plans have not been activated with respect to the Class I shares.
-The Class I shares for Tactical Bond and Tactical All Asset Strategy do not pay such fees.
+Distribution Fees: The Trust, with respect to the Funds, has adopted the Trust's Master Distribution and Shareholder Servicing Plan for Class A shares (the "Plans") pursuant to Rule 12b-1 of the 1940 Act which allows the Funds to pay the Distributor an annual fee for distribution and shareholder servicing expenses of 0.40%, 0.25% and 0.25% of CMG Tactical Bond Fund, CMG Mauldin Core Fund and CMG Tactical All Asset Strategy Fund average daily net assets attributable to Class A shares, respectively.
+As of the date of this Prospectus, the Plans have not been activated with respect to the Class I shares for CMG Tactical Bond Fund and CMG Tactical All Asset Strategy Fund do not pay such fees.

-The Funds' distributor and other entities are paid under the Plan pursuant to the Plans for distribution and shareholder servicing provided and the expenses borne by the distributor and others in the distribution of Fund shares, including the payment of commissions for sales of the shares and incentive compensation to and expenses of dealers and others who engage in or support distribution of shares or who service shareholder accounts, including overhead and telephone expenses; printing and distribution of prospectuses and reports used in connection with the offering of the Funds' shares to other than current shareholders; and preparation, printing and distribution of sales literature and advertising materials.
+The Distributor and other entities are paid under the Plan pursuant to the Plans for distribution and shareholder servicing provided and the expenses borne by the distributor and others in the distribution of Fund shares, including the payment of commissions for sales of the shares and incentive compensation to and expenses of dealers and others who engage in or support distribution of shares or who service shareholder accounts, including overhead and telephone expenses; printing and distribution of prospectuses and reports used in connection with the offering of the Funds' shares to other than current shareholders; and preparation, printing and distribution of sales literature and advertising materials.
 In addition, the distributor or other entities may utilize fees paid pursuant to the Plans to compensate dealers or other entities for their opportunity costs in advancing such amounts, which compensation would be in the form of a carrying charge on any un-reimbursed expenses.